 - In a small saucepan, melt the butter over low heat.
 Do not allow it to brown.

-- In a medium bowl, whisk the egg yolks, lemon juice, salt, and cayenne pepper until the mixture is thickened and light yellow.
+- Whisk the egg yolks, lemon juice, salt, and cayenne pepper in a medium bowl until the mixture is thickened and light yellow.

 - Slowly pour the melted butter into the egg yolk mixture, whisking constantly.